 Table 2.
 The Result of Descriptive Statistical Analysis of Lesson Plan

-N Min Max Mean

-Lesson Plan 11 2.19 2.6 2.34
+N Min Max Mean Lesson Plan 11 2.19 2.6 2.34

 From Table 2, it could be seen that the average score of lesson plan is 2.34 (good) with the minimum score of 2.2 and the maximum score of 2.6.
 Even though they were in good category, many components could not be found from their lesson plan.
 Based on the analysis of lesson plan, most pre-service English teachers did not really understand how to design a lesson plan of 2013 curriculum well.
-They did not know how to construct the basic competence (KD) which covers attitude, knowledge, and skill, the indicators which must be arranged by using operational verbs by describing the dimension of cognitive process (C-1 to C-6) and the learning objectives in which they are used to achieve the indicators.
+They did not know how to construct the basic competence (KD) which covers attitude, knowledge, and skill, the indicators which must be arranged by using operational verbs by describing the dimension of cognitive process (C-1 to C-6) and the dimension of knowledge encompassing factual, conceptual, procedural and metacognitive, and the learning objectives in which they are used to achieve the indicators.
 In writing the indicators and the learning objectives, they commonly did not consider those components.
 Unsurprisingly, they only copied and pasted the lesson plan downloaded from the internet without being checked and adjusted with the students' needs.